 Promoting a Modal Shift

 Konica Minolta has been promoting a modal shift for the long-distance transportation of products and parts, switching from aircraft and trucks to ships, railways, and other means that emit less CO2.

 In Europe, for instance, it uses barges that run along the Rhine River as the means of transportation from the Port of Rotterdam in the Netherlands to its base warehouse in Emmerich, Germany.
 In the U.S., it has reduced CO2 emissions by using railroads when transporting cargo from the Port of Los Angeles on the West Coast to the interior and the East Coast.

 Reconsidering Distribution Routes and Consolidating Logistics Facilities

-Konica Minolta is reducing CO2 emissions from its distribution processes by proactively restructuring its logistics facilities around the world.
+Konica Minolta is reducing CO2 emissions from its distribution processes by restructuring its logistics facilities both in Japan and outside of Japan.